como-instalar-python

 sudo apt install python3

 On macOS, Python also comes pre-installed on the system.
-However, we may need to install a more recent version or manage multiple versions of Python.
+However, we might need to install a newer version or manage multiple Python versions.

 For this, we can use tools like Homebrew or pyenv.

-Once the installation has finished, it is advisable to verify that Python has been installed correctly on your system.
+Once the installation is complete, it’s a good idea to verify that Python has been installed correctly on your system.

-To do this, we open a terminal window and type the following command,
+To do this, open a terminal window and type the following command:

 This command should print the version of Python installed on your system.
 If you see something like: